-The impact of the application of the other standards and amendments is currently being assessed.
+The application of the other standards and amendments is not expected to have a material impact on the consolidated financial statements.

 2.2 Consolidation

 (A) SUBSIDIARIES

 Subsidiaries are entities controlled by the Company.
 The Company controls an entity when it is exposed to, or has the right to variable returns from its involvement with the entity.
 It also has the ability to affect those returns through its involvement with the entity and through its power over the entity.
 In addition the Group assesses existence of control where it does not have more than 50% of the voting power but is able to govern the financial and operating policies.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
 They are de-consolidated from the date that control ceases.